MicrosoftDocs/learn/learn-pr/azure/defender-iot-deploy-sensor/includes/3-plan-to-deploy-sensor.md

 ### Interface configurations tab

-The **Interface configurations** tab shows each interface on the sensor, this should match the list of endpoints in the network diagram.<!-- not sure if this is needed here? but it is important and should be checked surely?--> Each interface is set up individually.
+The **Interface configurations** tab shows each interface on the sensor, which should match the list of endpoints in the network diagram.<!-- not sure if this is needed here? but it is important and should be checked surely?--> Each interface is set up individually.

     Select and enable each interface to be monitored.
 If you're unsure which interface to use, select the :::image type="icon" source="../media/3-blink-interface.png" alt-text="blink interface icon"::: Blink physical interface LED button to have the selected port blink on your machine.
     Select any of the interfaces that you've connected to your switch.